 Figure S1.
 Biplot with only supplementary individuals (clays) plotted.

-S.2: Terra Rossa briquettes
+S2.
+Terra Rossa briquettes

 Briquettes of the two samples from Ta’ Lippija (LP.A and LP.E) were manufactured for petrographic analysis.
 The samples did not need crushing.
-The soil was gradually mixed with water with weights recorded to assess water of plasticity.
+The soil was gradually mixed with water, with weights recorded to assess water of plasticity.
 When the material was plastic enough to be shaped, it was inserted into a slab mould, pressed, taken off the mould and indented to create four briquettes (Vella et al. 2021; Xuereb 2021 for procedure).
 Two additional indents 10 cm apart were created to measure linear shrinkage.
 The slabs were left to dry for a week, dried in an oven at 100°C for one hour and then weighed and measured again.
 The briquettes were then separated, and two for each geological sample were fired in an electric furnace at 500°C and 120 mins soaking time.
-The Heating rate was 200°C/hour.
-Table S2 records the metrics of both slabs before separation and firing; Figure S.3 shows briquettes after firing.
+The heating rate was 200°C/hour.
+Table S2 records the metrics of both slabs before separation and firing; Figure S3 shows briquettes after firing.